Siding Guide: Vinyl vs Fiber Cement vs Wood

 Budget Reality

 Don't stretch beyond your means for premium siding if it leaves no budget for quality installation.
-Properly installed vinyl outperforms poorly installed fiber cement every time.
+Properly installed vinyl performs better than poorly installed fiber cement every time.

 Resale Considerations